savitagup/901NodeIntro-1/Labs/Ch08-UsingSessions/Exercise02-DatabaseAccessFromExpress/README.md

 * Modify template to have 'generate students' button

+Please follow the steps while viewing the project at:
+`\901NodeIntro\Solutions\Ch08\express-server8-2`

 ## Steps:
-1. You need to navigate to the directory Labs/Ch08-UsingSessions/Exercise07-DatabaseAccessFromExpress/__End__/code
-1. Install: faker, pg, knex, pick-item, range
+1. Installed in package.json: faker, pg, knex, pick-item, range

+1. Open the npm description for faker t find out what this is about.

 1. Note how database connection details have been added to the `config.json` file.
-These should work if you are using a class virtual machien setup.
+These should work if you are using a class virtual machine setup.
 If not ask your instructor for the login details.

 1. Note how a `knexfile.js` has been created, that mostly just re-exports the database configuration values from `config.json` - but it does so in the specific format that Knex expects.
 This file is used by Knex and your application to configure database access.

 1. Note how a new ‘migration file’ has been created as `migrations/20170323125040_init.js` - this file specifies the schema of the database table that you’ll be storing the users in.

 1. Note how in `routes/index.js` and `routes/users.js`, the contents of the module have been wrapped into a function (turning the module into a “parametric module”), and how that module extracts the `db` property from the argument it receives.